Twelve Girls and One Man

 Twelve Girls and One Man (German: Zwölf Mädchen und ein Mann) is a 1959 Austrian comedy film directed by Hans Quest and starring Toni Sailer, Margit Nünke and Gunther Philipp.

-It was shot at the Rosenhügel Studios in Vienna.The film's sets were designed by the art directors Theodor Harisch and Fritz Jüptner-Jonstorff.
+It was shot at the Rosenhügel Studios in Vienna.
+The film's sets were designed by the art directors Theodor Harisch and Fritz Jüptner-Jonstorff.

 Synopsis

-A detective goes undercover at an Alpine ski resort following a series of robberies, while at the same time twelve female students arrive there on holiday.
+Following a series of robberies, a detective goes undercover at an Alpine ski resort while at the same time twelve female students arrive there on holiday.